Professional Days 2023:

 This event will be live streamed and recorded for our online registrants and for those unable to attend the Tuesday event in person.

 Wednesday June 21st Program: LREDA only event, In person & Online

 Dr. Xiomara Cervantes-Gomez will be presenting to LREDA members on Wednesday 11am-1pm EST. She will engage in dialogue with religious educators to expand on what it means to take a holistic approach to what community care looks like.
 See below for more information on Dr. Xiomara Cervantes-Gomez.

 Cost, Registration & Scholarships

 The cost is $125 for in-person and $50 for online.
-There is space on the registration form to request a reduced or waived in person registration for those with limited professional expenses, we only have a few of these available so please register soon before they are all gone.
+There is space on the registration form to request a reduced in person registration for those with limited professional expenses, we only have a few of these available so please register soon before they are all gone.

 If you are a member of the UUMA and have registered for the UUMA professional days, but would like to attend the LREDA event on Wednesday please pay the $50 rate for registration, this will help cover our costs for Wednesday.

 If the payment doesn't complete using the above button, try using a different browser (Chrome is a good option) or alternatively use the PayPal button below.
 PayPal allows you to pay with a credit or debit card as well as a PayPal account.